 The Company welcomes the views of Shareholders and places importance on communication with its members.
 The Managers hold meetings with the Company's largest Shareholders and report back to the Board on these meetings.
-In normal circumstances, each year, the Company will hold an Annual General Meeting to be followed by a presentation by the Investment Manager in London.
+Each year, the Company will hold an Annual General Meeting to be followed by a presentation by the Investment Manager in London.

 In accordance with the UK Code, in the event that when votes of 20 per cent or more have been cast against a resolution at a General Meeting the Company will announce the actions it intends to take to consult Shareholders to understand the reasons behind the result.
 A further update will be published within six months.
-No such votes were received during 2021.
-Julia Bond has been appointed Senior Independent Director.
-The Senior Independent Director is available to Shareholders if they have concerns which initial contact through the Chairman or Company Secretary has failed to resolve or for which such contact is inappropriate.
+No such votes were received during 2022.

+Julia Bond, Senior Independent Director, is available to Shareholders if they have concerns which initial contact through the Chairman or Company Secretary has failed to resolve or for which such contact is inappropriate.
 Shareholders wishing to communicate with the Chairman or other members of the Board may do so by writing to European Assets Trust PLC, 6th Floor, Quartermile 4, 7a Nightingale Way, Edinburgh EH3 9EG.

-By order of the Board BMO Investment Business Limited Secretary
+By order of the Board Columbia Threadneedle Investment Business Limited Secretary

-> 21 March 2022
+> 28 March 2023